TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 amazon sagemaker - built to make mL more accessible

+### Overview - Natural Language processing

+## n - grams
+An n-gram is a collection of n successive items in a text document that may include words, numbers, symbols, and punctuation.

 ## Text embeddings

 When working with text you must convert text to numerical representations so that the models can understand relations between words.